CKDev/showami-old/README.md

-## Replace this README with application specific information below.
+# Running Showami Locally

-* Ruby version
+## Ruby Version
 2.3.1

+## Rails Version
+4.2.6

-* System dependencies
+## System dependencies
+* Redis
+* Postgresql
+* Passenger

-* Configuration
+## Configuration

-* Database creation
+## Database creation
-Update database.yml.example with your credentials
+* Update database.yml.example with your credentials
-Run `rake db:create`
-Run `rake db:migrate`
+* Run `rake db:create db:migrate db:seed`

-* Database initialization

-* How to run the test suite
+## Testing
 `rspec`

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)
+* Sidekiq

-* Deployment instructions
+## Deployment instructions
+* Capistrano

+# Developer Norms/Standards

+## Ruby
+* Rubocop is used on this project, which defines the Ruby styling agreed upon for this project

+## Javascript
+* TBD, perhaps JSLint?

+## Testing
+* Simplecov is in use on this project.
+So far there is no reason why the coverage should be below 90%.

+## Server Environments / Deployment Norms
+* Production
+* Staging
+* Integration